Esri/public-transit-tools/transit-network-analysis-tools/UsersGuide.md

 The same principles apply if you created your network dataset from some other, non-GTFS public transit source data.

-## Questions or problems?
+## <a name="Contact"></a> Questions or problems?
-Search for answers and post questions in the [Esri Community forums](https://community.esri.com/t5/public-transit-questions/bd-p/public-transit-questions).
+Search for answers and post questions in the [Esri Community forums](https://community.esri.com/t5/public-transit-questions/bd-p/public-transit-questions), or log an issue [in our GitHub repo](https://github.com/Esri/public-transit-tools/issues).